mikeerickson/cli-lib/README.md

-# CLI lab
+# CLI Lab

 ## Description

-CLILab is a base CLI helper, allowing you to create full featured CLI using simple, clear API
+CLI Lab is a base CLI helper, allowing you to create full featured CLI using simple, clear API

 ## Features